Jeremy-afk/Jeremy-afk.github.io/lab3.md

 ---
 # Lab Homework 3: Roll-A-Ball
 ## 1- A quick tutorial
-As the little project that was done for lab2 is eerly similar to this project, we'll rapid fire through the tutorial part of the lab to get to the fun part (the IP Paris flavour).
+Since the little project from Lab 2 is eerily similar to this one, we’ll rapid-fire through the tutorial section so we can get to the fun part (the IP Paris flavour).

-After going through the first seven parts of the tutorial, we land with a very similar game to our red coin collection mini-game.
+After going through the first seven steps of the tutorial, we end up with a game very similar to our red coin-collection mini-game.

 <video width="640" height="360" controls>
   <source src="Images\Lab3\Part7.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-*We had a better endscreen*
+*We had a better end screen*

-Luckily part 8 is where it gets interesting.
-We add two extra elements: an AI agent that follows the player around and movable boxes.
+Thankfully, Part 8 is where things get interesting.
+We add two new elements: an AI agent that follows the player, and movable boxes.

 ### 1.1 AI Agent
-For the AI agent to work properly we need a way for it to navigate around.
-A naive way would be to have the enemy b-line towards the player but if we add a wall between the player and the enemy it's just going to get stuck.
-Luckily Unity got us covered with NavMesh.
-It works in two parts:
+For the AI agent to behave correctly, it needs a way to navigate the environment.
+A naïve method would be to make the enemy run directly toward the player, but if a wall stands between them, it will simply get stuck.
+Fortunately, Unity has us covered with NavMesh.
+It works in two steps:
-* First we need to set the ground as a NavMesh Surface: it tells the AI agent where it can and cannot go.
+* Set the ground as a NavMesh Surface: it tells the AI agent where it can and cannot go.
-* Second we create an enemy with a NavMesh agent, it allows us to customise the properties of our enemies (for instance how fast it walks).
-We also create a script to tell the agent who's their target as shown below.
+* Create an enemy with a NavMesh agent, it allows us to customise the properties of our enemies (for instance how fast it walks).
+We also create a script to tell the agent who their target is:

 ```c#
 public class EnemyMovement : MonoBehaviour